Marriage Breakdown – the Options

-To be granted a divorce, the applicants must prove to the court that they have been living separate and apart for four of the previous five years.
+To be granted a divorce, the applicants must prove to the court that they have been living separate and apart for two of the previous three years.

 Interestingly, the Irish courts have held that a couple can be living separate and apart even though they have physically lived in the same house during that period.